shah jahan mosque thatta

 Arches 33 arches framing the courtyard

-• A normal voice at the mihrab can be heard across the mosque
+• A voice from the mihrab can be heard clearly across the mosque

-• No need for speakers during the call to prayer
+• No need for artificial amplification during prayers

 Ventilation and Light